 - CON: The language barrier

 There is no real way to avoid the language barrier.
 As the capital of Italy, expats are likely to find large numbers of locals in Rome speaking English fairly fluently.
 Taking the time to learn a few key phrases in Italian will help make life easier though.
 Those that speak other Latin-influenced languages like French or Spanish shouldn’t find Italian too difficult to pick up.

 + PRO: Healthcare options to suit a broad range of budgets

 Expats living in Italy do have access to a solid public healthcare system.
-However, despite doctors being highly qualified, the service at some hospitals is undermined by bureaucratic issues.
-For this reason, most people prefer to use a mixture of private and public healthcare options.
+That said, despite doctors being highly qualified, the service at some hospitals is undermined by bureaucratic issues.
+Most people prefer to use a mixture of private and public healthcare options.
 Having a broad range of options allows expats to use the facilities that best meet their circumstances.

 Education in Rome

 Public schooling in Italy is free until the age of 16 when parents will need to pay a negligible amount for enrolment.
 This option is viable for expat students who speak Italian fluently or have families who are looking to settle down in Rome for a longer period.